gslin/trac-references-email-decorator/README.md

 # trac-references-mail-decorator

-This single file plugin for Trac will add header's `Message-ID` field to `References` field.
+This Trac plugin will add header's `Message-ID` field to `References` field.

 ## Background